 We hold personal information in a number of ways, including in hard copy documents, electronic databases, email contact lists, and in paper files held in drawers and cabinets.
 Paper files may also be archived in boxes and stored offsite in secure facilities.
 We take reasonable steps to:

 make sure that the personal information that we collect, use and disclose is accurate, up to date and complete and (in the case of use and disclosure) relevant;

 protect the personal information that we hold from misuse, interference and loss and from unauthorised access, modification or disclosure; and

-destroy or permanently de-identify personal information that is no longer needed for any purpose that is permitted by the APPs, unless such destruction or deidentification is prohibited or restricted by law.
+destroy or permanently de-identify personal information that is no longer needed for any purpose that is permitted by the Australian Privacy Principles (“APPs”).

 You can help us keep your information up to date, by letting us know about any changes to your details, such as your address, email address or phone number.

 The steps we take to secure the personal information we hold include website protection measures (such as firewalls and anti-virus software), security restrictions on access to our computer systems (such as login and password protection), controlled access to our corporate premises, policies on document storage and security, personnel security (including restricting access to personal information on our systems to staff who need that access to carry out their duties), staff training and workplace policies.